pedandrade/coding-work-samples/README.md

 # coding-work-samples
-This repository was created to share some of my work with python, demonstrating the skills acquired through the supervision and guidance of professor Chase Kusterer, and also self learning from platforms like CodeAcademy and DataCamp.
+This repository was created to share some of my work with python, demonstrating the skills acquired through the supervision and guidance of professor Chase Kusterer, and also by self learning from platforms like CodeAcademy and DataCamp.